 Fellowship in Perioperative Nursing (Arizona)

 Clinical experiences that include scrubbing and circulating in general and specialty procedures will take place at Mayo Clinic Hospital, part of Mayo Clinic's campus in Phoenix, Arizona.

-For the majority of the Fellowship in Perioperative Nursing, your learning schedule will include eight-hour days, five days per week.
+For the majority of the Fellowship in Perioperative Nursing, your learning schedule includes eight-hour days, five days a week.

 There are one to two 16-week Fellowships in Perioperative Nursing offered each year, typically in the spring and fall.
 Up to six students per class are accepted.